mparno/fenics-web/source/programmers-reference/cpp/la/MTL4Matrix.rst

     The documentation on this page was automatically extracted from the DOLFIN C++ code and may need to be edited or expanded.

-.. cpp:class:: implements a minimal backend for MTL4.

 .. cpp:class:: MTL4Matrix

     *Parent class*